hemantparihar22/Netflix_Sql_Project/README.md

     listed_in    VARCHAR(250),
     description  VARCHAR(550)
 );
+'''
 ## Business Problems and Solutions
-1. Count the Number of Movies vs TV Shows
+###1.
+Count the Number of Movies vs TV Shows
-SELECT
+'''SELECT
     type,
     COUNT(*)
 FROM netflix
 GROUP BY 1;
+'''
 Objective: Determine the distribution of content types on Netflix.

-2. Find the Most Common Rating for Movies and TV Shows WITH RatingCounts AS (
+###2.
+Find the Most Common Rating for Movies and TV Shows
+'''WITH RatingCounts AS (
     SELECT
         type,
         rating,